Use Search explorer in the Azure portal for querying documents in Azure Cognitive Search

-This article shows you how to query an existing Azure Search index using Search explorer in the Azure portal.
-You can use Search explorer to submit simple or full Lucene query strings to any existing index in your service.
+This article shows you how to query an existing Azure Cognitive Search index using Search explorer in the Azure portal.
+You can start Search explorer from the command bar to submit simple or full Lucene query expressions to any existing index in your service.

 Basic search strings

 The following examples assume the built-in real estate sample index.
 You can create this index using the Import data wizard in the portal, choosing Samples as the data source.

 For a first look at your content, execute an empty search by clicking Search with no terms provided.
 An empty search is useful as a first query because it returns entire documents so that you can review document composition.
 On an empty search, there is no search rank and documents are returned in arbitrary order (

 "@search.score": 1 for all documents).
 By default, 50 documents are returned in a search request.

 Free-form queries, with or without operators, are useful for simulating user-defined queries sent from a custom app to Azure Cognitive Search.
 Notice that when you provide query terms or expressions, search rank comes into play.
 The following example illustrates a free text search.

 Seattle apartment "Lake Washington" miele OR thermador appliance

 You can use Ctrl-F to search within results for specific terms of interest.

 Add $count to get the number of matches found in an index.
 On an empty search, count is the total number of documents in the index.
 On a qualified search, it's the number of documents matching the query input.